WVUHPC/2016-bigData/docs/source/bigdata/definition/intro.rst

 always tied to context.
 There are added difficulties for just producing large data sets - specifially what techniques you will use.
-Additionally, statistical tests and method applications often need to be modified when working with big Data.
+Additionally, statistical tests and method applications often need to be modified when working with Big Data.
 However, these difficulties are research field dependent, and frankly, often researchers do not have difficulty figuring out which methods need to be used given their problem size.
 This is almost always covered in their research training.
 So none of these issues will be discussed